 - Object.
 There are two kinds of "objects": reflective (opaque) and transmissive (translucent or transparent).
 A reflectance curve or transmittance curve, respectively, describes the fraction of light that is reflected by or passes through the object, respectively.

 - Observer.
-An observer's visual response is modeled by three color-matching functions.
+An observer's visual response can be modeled by three color-matching functions.

 The SPD, the reflectance or transmittance curve, and the color-matching functions, are converted to three numbers (called tristimulus values) that uniquely identify a perceived color.